Nextiva / Blog / Customer Experience

 Nextiva offers the best help desk software tools at a reasonable cost.

-For a small business, the Core plan offers highly capable business voice and helpdesk features for only $30/user each month.
-As your team scales, you can upgrade to our professional or business plans for more robust features.
+For a small business, the Core plan offers highly capable business voice and helpdesk features for only $15/user each month.
+As your team scales, you can upgrade to our Engage or Power Suite plans for more robust features.

 What’s more, Nextiva offers total flexibility to mix and match plan features and functions to fit your needs.
 This way, you can scale up or down anytime based on your support requirements — and put your customers first.